PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 Unless you sell a large number of products…

-It can also be helpful to think of this question in terms of people, amount of work, or simply time.
-Regardless of the number of products you sell, if one person can get all the work done in 40 hours a week, do you need to buy a PIM?
+Consider this question regarding people, the amount of work, or time.
+Regardless of the number of products you sell, if one person can get all the job done in 40 hours a week, do you need to buy a PIM?

 Ultimately, you know your operation well enough to confidently say all the product content management work is getting done.
-Think about how well organized your products appear to be, and whether any associated information is ever missing from your product pages.
-PIM is a way of getting even more done in an equal amount of time, which means organization that leads to robust product pages that convert.
+Think about how well-organized your products appear, and whether any associated information is ever missing from your product pages.
+PIM is a way of getting even more done in an equal amount of time, which means an organization that leads to robust product pages that convert.

 Do you provide a personal experience?

 Personalization driven by tailored content is the engine of modern eCommerce, something consumers have come to expect from shopping experiences.
-PIM functionality makes personalizing your brand message easier, so you can keep the promises you make to your customers, increasing sales and decreasing returns.
+PIM functionality makes personalizing your brand message easier, so you can keep your promises to your customers, increasing sales and decreasing returns.

 What about new products?

 How long does it take your company to bring new products to market?
-ECommerce success is typically measured in dollars and cents, not hours and days.
-But the fact of the matter is PIM can reduce whatever that amount of time is.
+E-commerce success is typically measured in dollars and cents, not hours and days.
+However, PIM can reduce the amount of time it takes.

-If you dread bring new products to market, because meeting deadlines and quality standards is so difficult, PIM can help.
+If you dread bringing new products to market because meeting deadlines and quality standards is so tricky, PIM can help.
 With PIM, product pages aren’t just complete, they’re dripping with the most accurate information possible and set off with rich, detailed pictures, descriptions, and feature explanations.

-To sum up, if you don’t have trouble bringing new products to market, sell a small number of products from one manufacturer on a single channel, and your product pages or catalogs don’t require regular updating, a PIM likely isn’t for you.
+To sum up, if you don’t have trouble bringing new products to market, sell a few products from one manufacturer on a single channel, and your product pages or catalogs don’t require regular updating, a PIM likely isn’t for you.

 Unless your products have a lot of variants…